chipsalliance/verible/verible/verilog/formatting/README.md

-# SystemVerilog Formatting
+# SystemVerilog Formatting - ECE2300

 <!--*
-freshness: { owner: 'hzeller' reviewed: '2020-10-16' }
+freshness: { owner: 'Anthony Song' reviewed: '2026-08-01' }
 *-->

 This directory contains all of the SystemVerilog-specific formatter